Sue Ellen Carpenter, MD, FACOG

 Dr. Carpenter is married to Dr. Rick Carpenter, who is a pediatrician and

-gardening and embroidery.
+time for reading, gardening and embroidery.